AndrewTweddle/EntelectChallenge2013/README.md

    You may need to edit some of the batch files and/or Powershell scripts to run from elsewhere.

 2. I have 2 bots set up.
 You can run these from within Visual Studio by:
-    a. right clicking on the solution in solution explorer
+    1. right clicking on the solution in solution explorer
-    b. opening up the properties window for the solution
+    2. opening up the properties window for the solution
-    c. choosing multiple start-up projects
+    3. choosing multiple start-up projects

 3. You should first start the test harness before launching the bots.
-    a.
-There is a batch file in Source\Scripts\LaunchHarness.bat which does this.
+    1. There is a batch file in Source\Scripts\LaunchHarness.bat which does this.
        However the path is hard-coded as described in step 1 above.
-    b.
-For ease of access I added the Scripts folder as a toolbar on my Windows 7 task bar.
+    2. For ease of access I added the Scripts folder as a toolbar on my Windows 7 task bar.

 4. Edit the properties of the AndrewTweddle.BattleCity.ConsoleApp and ConsoleApp2 projects.

    These are (respectively) set to:
-     a. http://localhost:7070/Challenge/ChallengeService C:\Competitions\EntelectChallenge2013\temp\GameLogs
+     1. http://localhost:7070/Challenge/ChallengeService C:\Competitions\EntelectChallenge2013\temp\GameLogs
-     b. http://localhost:7071/Challenge/ChallengeService C:\Competitions\EntelectChallenge2013\temp\GameLogs
+     2. http://localhost:7071/Challenge/ChallengeService C:\Competitions\EntelectChallenge2013\temp\GameLogs

    Change the second parameter to whichever folders you would like these apps to save their files to.

    NB: The files generated (in debug mode) are as follows:

-    i.
-InitialGame.xml - a snapshot of the serialized Game object at the very start of the game.
+    1. InitialGame.xml - a snapshot of the serialized Game object at the very start of the game.

         Powershell utilities were used to edit these files to create static test scenarios.

-    ii.
-GameState.bmp - a bitmap representation of the board.
+    2. GameState.bmp - a bitmap representation of the board.

         By opening this in a utility such as Windows Photo Viewer, it was possible to follow a game in progress.

-    iii.
-GameStateAsText.txt - a text art format for the latest game state as received from the test harness.
+    3. GameStateAsText.txt - a text art format for the latest game state as received from the test harness.

           For example, a subset of a game in progress is shown below: